Lenovo ThinkPad T440s laptop from 2014

 - 40 GB 7200 rpm Seagate HDD (IDE)

-It's called "Celeron D" but it only has one core and one thread, unlike the Pentium D or Pentium 4 HT.
+It's called "Celeron D" internally, but otherwise it's known as just a Celeron.
+It only has one core and one thread, unlike the Pentium D or Pentium 4 HT.

 This computer doesn't officially support this older OS, but its Intel 865-GV chipset does, and this hardware, which is mid-range for Windows XP at best, is quite powerful for 98 and ME.